"When you can accept and love the impossible, all is possible"

 In practice, forgiveness is about trying our best to let go of our anger when we are in a conflict with this “special” someone.
 In that moment of experiencing anger, it can be difficult to simply let go of our negativities because our anger can easily convince us to hold onto it tightly until it blows up.

 This article looks at the ways we can use forgiveness as a catalyst in transforming the suffering states of mind we can experience in life.

 Forgiveness In Depth

 When we cannot accept someone for who they are, we will want to change (control) them.
-For instance, to change their opinions, to change their ways of doing things so that they won’t hurt us again.
+For instance, to change their opinions, to change their ways of doing things so that we won't be hurt by them again.

 Forgiveness at a deeper level is about Accepting people for who they are.
 It is about directing unconditional love towards them without expecting them to change.

 Although this is not to say to allow them to continue to hurt us.
 But rather here the focus is in not the “action” i.e. what to do and say to those people who hurt us, but rather here the focus is in addressing the Negativities experienced from within when we meet these people who seem impossible to be around with.
 And naturally once the negativity within is addressed then one will gain greater clarity in how to deal with these "Impossible Selves" at the external level.